 Operating expenses.
-Operating expenses increased 5% from $\[\]$ 9.3 million in 2004 to $\[\]$ 9.8 million in 2005.
-This increase in operating expenses was mainly due to the strengthening the Company's strategy to focus on market education on HIFU and to enhance its Ablatherm-HIFU global leadership position.
+Operating expenses increased 5% from €9.3 million in 2004 to €9.8 million in 2005.
+This increase in operating expenses was mainly due to the strengthening of our strategy to focus on market education on HIFU and to enhance our Ablatherm-HIFU global leadership position.
 See Note 18 of the Notes to the Consolidated Financial Statements.

 HIFU division R&D expenses increased 28% from €0.8 million in 2004 to €1.0 million in 2005.
-HIFU division R&D expenses specifically related to the development of new technologies and products and enhancement of existing products, increased 30% from €0.5 million in 2004 to €0.6 million in 2005 as a result of the Company's focus on strengthening its leadership on HIFU technology by developing its HIFU patent portofolio and developing HIFU beyond prostate cancer.
-In addition, clinical trial expenses increased 24% from €0.3 million in 2004 to €0.4 million in 2005, as a result of launch of HIFU clinical studies to strengthen the Company's HIFU clinical leadership.
-The Company anticipates these expenses will increase in the future, in line with its strategy to launch new clinical studies, thus enhancing its clinical credibility and focusing its efforts on getting regulatory approvals and reimbursement in key countries.
+HIFU division R&D expenses specifically related to the development of new technologies and products and enhancement of existing products, increased 30% from €0.5 million in 2004 to €0.6 million in 2005 as a result of our focus on strengthening our leadership on HIFU technology by developing our HIFU patent portofolio and developing HIFU for indications beyond prostate cancer.
+In addition, clinical trial expenses increased 24% from €0.3 million in 2004 to €0.4 million in 2005, as a result of launch of HIFU clinical studies to strengthen our HIFU clinical leadership.
+We anticipate these expenses will increase in the future, in line with our strategy to launch new clinical studies, thus enhancing our clinical credibility and focusing our efforts on getting regulatory approvals and reimbursement in key countries.
 See "-Operating Results-Overview."

 UDS division R&D expenses remained stable at €0.7 million in 2005 and 2004.
 UDS division R&D expenses specifically related to the development of new technologies and products and enhancement of existing products, increased 14% from €0.3 million in 2004 to €0.4 million in 2005.
-The Company anticipates to increase these R&D expenses in the near future.
+We anticipate increasing these R&D expenses in the near future.
 See "- Operating Results-Overview."